San7o/Brenta-Engine/README.md

 <h1 align=center>  Features </h1>

 The engine is composed of many submodules independent from each other, those are:
-- `Screen`: manages the window and the OpenGL context.
+- `screen`: manages the window and the OpenGL context.
-- `Audio`: everything audio.
+- `audio`: everything audio.
-- `Input`: manages the screen input using callbacks.
+- `input`: manages the screen input using callbacks.
-- `Text`: text rendering.
+- `text`: text rendering.
-- `Engine`: manages the setup of the engine.
+- `engine`: manages the setup of the engine.
-- `Particles`: generate parametrized particles.
+- `particles`: generate parametrized particles.

 In addition to those, Brenta comes with many utility functions and classes, to get a detailed look at the engine, please visit the